Last Updated on March 8, 2021 by

 Yes.
 Silicone caulk has a guarantee of a one-year shelf-life.
 It is, therefore, necessary to test your caulk before using it on any project.
 When you want to know whether your caulk has expired, feel the texture in the tube and if it is hardened, then do not use it.

-You can also test it by squeezing out a little amount and wait for 15-20 minutes then check if it has formed a skin.
+You can also test it by squeezing out a little amount and waiting for 15-20 minutes then checking if it has formed a skin.
 If there is no skin formed, it means the caulk might not cure properly once you apply it.

 Differences Between Silicone And Polyurethane Caulk